 *If your order is less than USD$75 in value, and your shipping to the USA - the price is $9.99

 We highly recommend all customers accept the small additional fee to add Route Order Protection to their order

 Do you offer returns or refunds?

 *Please note that due to the nature of our Dì Dào (地道) sourcing, our products are subject to seasonal variances in colour, taste, texture, and density.
 It is important to note these variables when receiving and working with your herbs.
-We reserve the right to refuse a refund if we think the herb is of high quality based on our quality control procedures.

 My order arrived damaged/faulty.
 What do I do?